Desalination: Energy use

 The energy demand for desalination in the Middle East, driven by severe water scarcity, is expected to double by 2030.
 Currently, this process primarily uses fossil fuels, comprising over 95% of its energy source.
 In 2023, desalination consumed nearly half of the residential sector's energy in the region.
+The majority of drinking water consumed in Israel, Saudi Arabia, Oman and Kuwait is produced by desalination.

 Other issues

-Due to the nature of the process, there is a need to place the plants on approximately 25 acres of land on or near the shoreline.
+Due to the nature of the process, there is a need to place the plants on approximately 25 acre of land on or near the shoreline.
 In the case of a plant built inland, pipes have to be laid into the ground to allow for easy intake and outtake.
 However, once the pipes are laid into the ground, they have a possibility of leaking into and contaminating nearby aquifers.
 Aside from environmental risks, the noise generated by certain types of desalination plants can be loud.

 Health aspects

 Iodine deficiency

 Desalination removes iodine from water and could increase the risk of iodine deficiency disorders.
 Israeli researchers claimed a possible link between seawater desalination and iodine deficiency, finding iodine deficits among adults exposed to iodine-poor water concurrently with an increasing proportion of their area's drinking water from seawater reverse osmosis (SWRO).
 They later found probable iodine deficiency disorders in a population reliant on desalinated seawater.

-A possible link of heavy desalinated water use and national iodine deficiency was suggested by Israeli researchers.
+In 2017, a possible link of heavy desalinated water use and national iodine deficiency was suggested by Israeli researchers.
 They found a high burden of iodine deficiency in the general population of Israel: 62% of school-age children and 85% of pregnant women fall below the WHO's adequacy range.
 They also pointed out the national reliance on iodine-depleted desalinated water, the absence of a universal salt iodization program and reports of increased use of thyroid medication in Israel as a possible reasons that the population's iodine intake is low.
 In the year that the survey was conducted, the amount of water produced from the desalination plants constitutes about 50% of the quantity of fresh water supplied for all needs and about 80% of the water supplied for domestic and industrial needs in Israel.